DIY Rustic Pallet American Flag

 Because I wanted lots and lots of stripes for my flag that meant that I needed lots of slats.
 To do this we took apart 3 pallets and I used 22 boards on my two frames, 11 on each.
 This left only 4 slats that didn’t get used plus the third frame.

 Be sure to use the same width of slats side by side across the two pallets.
 Try and use similar colors/wear of the wood together for your 3 colors.
 For instance, my lightest wood became white stripes.
 You may need to work with it a bit like a puzzle to get the configuration you’re happy with.
-One color at a time, remove the boards and pile together.
-I’d suggest with first taking the blue corner slats away and starting that pile.
-Next take every other row and start your white slats and the rest will be painted red.
+One color at a time, remove the boards and pile them together.
+I’d suggest first taking the blue corner slats away and starting that pile.
+Next, take every other row and start your white slats and the rest will be painted red.

 Since we’re going for a rustic look we don’t want super bright and fresh paint.
 Pallet wood is also kind of rough and splintery so it’s not something you’re going to want to spend tons of time trying to antique by sanding a top coat away to show a bottom and all of that.
 Instead, take your first color of paint and water it down.
-There is no exact ratio I found that worked so start with a little bit of paint and a good couple fingers of water.
+There is no exact ratio I found that worked so start with a little bit of paint and a good couple of fingers of water.
 Test the solution on your scrap wood to test the color.
 You want it to be the color red, white or blue, but you also want to be able to see the wood beneath.

-Paint all of your slats the colors as necessary, don’t forget the ends and edges, and allow to dry.
+Paint all of your slats the colors as necessary, don’t forget the ends and edges, and allow them to dry.

 Toss them back together in the correct formation and get ready to attach them back to the pallet frames!

 A nail gun will make quick work of reattaching the boards.
-Alternatively you can use a hammer and nails… no big.
+Alternatively, you can use a hammer and nails… no big.

 Using full strength white paint draw your stars on your white section if you want them.
 The flag looks pretty cool without the stars, really, but if going for an Americana type of craft look the stars take it over the top!
 They don’t have to be perfect by the way, the imperfections add to the appeal.